Last Updated on December 1, 2023

 By Rebecca Brown

 Wellness travel is fast becoming a sought-after type of travel for many people.
-With the high level of stress, anxiety, and the rapid changes our generation has to deal with in the present, wellness and wellbeing are two of the most important parts of life.
+With the high level of stress, anxiety, and the rapid changes our generation has to deal with in the present, wellness and well-being are two of the most important parts of life.
 To have a balanced life, all of us must add a bit of self-care to whatever we do.
 And it doesn’t matter if we are talking about our weekdays, weekends, or holidays.
 According to The New York Times, meditation also improves your travels.

-There are many travelers who are part of the big community of people who seek more nourishment for their bodies and soul.
+Many travelers are part of the big community of people who seek more nourishment for their bodies and soul.
 If you’re part of this community, continue reading about European places you can visit to recharge your batteries.

-Its charm, low-key vibe, mesmerizing views, and the wide choice of local restaurants and cafes along the seafront, makes it the perfect place for a romantic escape or a family vacation.
-And if you are into active holidays, you can always try hiking through the surrounding countryside that will amaze your eyes and fill your heart with their breathtaking landscapes.
+It has charm, low-key vibe, mesmerizing views, and the wide choice of local restaurants and cafes along the seafront.
+They make it a perfect place for a romantic escape or family vacation.
+And if you are into active holidays, you can always try hiking through the surrounding countryside.
+It will amaze your eyes and fill your heart with their breathtaking landscapes.

 Santiago de Compostela, Spain

-If green is your favourite colour, you are probably a real nature lover, and you know Scotland should be on your must-see list.
-And if you plan to indulge in the beauty of this country, you can begin with exploring the five enchanting valleys known for hiding some of the most impressive landscapes north-east Scotland has, the Angus Glens.
+If green is your favourite colour, you are probably a real nature lover.
+And you know Scotland should be on your must-see list.
+If you plan to indulge in the beauty of this country, you can begin with exploring five enchanting valleys.
+They’re known for hiding some of the most impressive landscapes north-east Scotland has, the Angus Glens.
 If you’re visiting the UK, you’ll benefit by including them on your wellness travel itinerary.

-Though Glen Clova is the most popular, followed by Glen Shee, especially in winter, thanks to its ski slopes, each of the five glens has something special to offer, and they are all worth at least one visit.
+Glen Clova is the most popular, followed by Glen Shee, especially in winter, thanks to its ski slopes.
+But each of the five glens has something special to offer, and they are all worth at least one visit.
 Prepare yourself for views you’ll never forget, amazing activities, and special walking trails that will completely relax you.

 The Krka Valley, Slovenia

-There are not many people who think about Slovenia when they plan a vacation, especially when their holiday theme is wellness related.
-But Slovenia is worth being on this list and in your mind when you have the chance to escape the daily routine.
+There are not many people who think about Slovenia when they plan a wellness travel-related vacation.
+But Slovenia is worth being on this list you have the chance to escape the daily routine.

 With remarkable landscapes and interesting attractions, you can’t miss, Slovenia can give you those pampering moments you need and deserve.
 And if you want to wake up in the morning seeing rolling hills, fields of green and old towns, the South-East of the country is your perfect destination.
 There, you have the beautiful Krka Valley, where you can find the peace and quiet you dream about.

-Located along River Krka, with delightful Novo Mesto, as its main town, and Ljubljana close enough to reach in about an hour, this area is filled with natural beauty, remnants of history, and lovely castles.
+It’s located along River Krka, with delightful Novo Mesto as its main town.
+And Ljubljana is also close enough to reach in about an hour.
+This area is filled with natural beauty, remnants of history, and lovely castles.
 It is indeed a great place for all kinds of visitors who have unwinding as their main reason for travelling.

 The town is situated along the foothills of the Vosges Mountains, and it is one of the many picturesque towns of the area.
 Its main attraction is the Old Town Centre, but Colmar is surrounded by hillside vineyards, giving you not only the chance to explore its beautiful cobblestone streets and admire the canal views, as well as the 14th-century colourful houses but also the opportunity to wander around the breathtaking vineyards and praise the imposing mountains of the region.